 Carrie describes deciding on services as the hardest part of starting a freelance business.
 Knowing her skillset, it took a lot of work to quantify it because of the unique niche she had experience with.

 Thinking about doing virtual assistance and knowing she could do well, Carrie ultimately decided her skillset didn’t equate to excelling in virtual assistance.
-After reaching out to another LFA member that helped her with branding, they came up with a catchy tagline, “producing passionate pivots.”
+After reaching out to another LFA member who helped her with branding, they came up with a catchy tagline, “producing passionate pivots.”
 This helped Carrie determine what services she could offer.